Culture of East Germany: Cinema

 In East Germany the movie industry was very active.
 Besides folk movies, the East German movie industry became known worldwide for its productions, especially for its children's movies (Das kalte Herz and cinematic versions of the Grimms' fairy tales, and also modern productions like Das Schulgespenst).

-Movies about the persecution of Jews in the Third Reich, such as Jakob der Lügner, and the resistance against fascism, such as Fünf Patronenhülsen, (both directed by Frank Beyer), became internationally famous.
+Movies about the persecution of Jews in the Third Reich, such as Naked Among Wolves, Jakob the Liar, and the resistance against fascism, such as Fünf Patronenhülsen, (both directed by Frank Beyer), became internationally famous.

 Movies about problems of daily life like Die Legende von Paul und Paula (directed by Heiner Carow) or Solo Sunny (directed by Konrad Wolf and Wolfgang Kohlhaase) were also very popular.

-Red Westerns were also made, in which American Indians often took the role of the displaced people.
-Gojko Mitić is the most famous actor in this role; he often played the righteous, kindhearted and charming Chief (Die Söhne der Großen Bärin directed by Josef Mach).
+Red Westerns (Indianerfilme) were also made, in which American Indians often took the role of the displaced people.
+Gojko Mitić is the most famous actor in this role; he often played the righteous, kindhearted and charming Chief (The Sons of Great Bear directed by Josef Mach).
 He became an honorary chief of the Sioux nation, when he visited the United States of America in the 1990s and the accompanying television crew showed the Sioux one of his movies.

 Because of censorship a number of movies were forbidden at this time, and only shown after the reunification of Germany in 1990.
-Examples are Traces of Stones (directed by Frank Beyer) and Der geteilte Himmel (directed by Konrad Wolf).
+Examples are Trace of Stones (directed by Frank Beyer) and Divided Heaven (directed by Konrad Wolf).

 East German cinemas screened domestic productions, Czech, Polish, and other Eastern European productions and some Hollywood movies, although the number of the latter was limited due to the cost of purchasing the licences.
 Movies which represented or glorified a capitalistic ideology were not shown.
 For example, Grease was not shown but One Flew Over the Cuckoo's Nest was.
 Comedies were popular, such as the Danish Olsen Gang or movies with the French comedian Louis de Funès.

+One of the most well-known film critics in East Germany was Renate Holland-Moritz, also known as "Kino-Eule" ("Kino-Owl"), who wrote for the satirical Eulenspiegel magazine.

+Radio

+East German radio had stations oriented towards news, classical music, young people, the Sorbian language and projected the GDR perspective beyond East Germany.